plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 You need to understand that Product Hunt is not the holy grail of your startup marketing.
 It's not the solution to your marketing problems and it's not the end goal of your marketing efforts.

-You may launch on Product Hunt and even if you have great success such as that you finish on the top, get featured in the newsletter and so on, you will see a spike of 1,500+ visitors on the day and a big drop the day after.
+You may launch on Product Hunt and even if you have great success such as that you finish on the top, get featured in the newsletter and so on, you will see a spike of 1,500+ visitors or so on the day and a big drop the day after.

 You'll get the spike of hope and chances are that without additional marketing efforts you'll have the flatline of nope next.
 So what's the marketing plan for after the Product Hunt launch?
 You cannot go launch on Product Hunt every day.